csesmita/kubernetes-helper/RefreshCluster.md

 sv440@caelum-104:~$ cat Dockerfile-scheduler
 FROM gcr.io/distroless/base-debian10:latest
 ADD ./kube-scheduler.peekmany /usr/local/bin/kube-scheduler
-2. sudo docker -t sv440/sv440:<tag> -f Dockerfile-scheduler .
+2. sudo docker build -t sv440/sv440:<tag> -f Dockerfile-scheduler .
 3. sudo docker push sv440/sv440:<tag>
 4. Change manifest of scheduler to have image as the new tag.
 5. If capturing a new log message, add that to syslog configs.